diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 By default, the Phyluce function `phyluce_assembly_match_contigs_to_probes` filters out UCE loci and contigs identified as duplicates in the dataset.
 These are identified as duplicates when probes designed for different UCE loci retrieve the same contig, or when multiple contigs, supposedly representing different genomic regions, are matched with probes targeting a single UCE locus.

 To recover these duplicates, the `--keep-duplicates` option is used.
 This option allows the recovery, in the output file `duplicates.txt`, of duplicates detected per taxon at each locus.
-In subsequent processing steps, we select among these duplicates, for each UCE locus, the contig with the greatest length and highest percentage of identity relative to the corresponding locus in other taxa.
+In subsequent processing steps, we will recover part of these loci.

-💾 By default, the search results are displayed in the terminal.
+☁️ By default, the search results are displayed in the terminal.
 These results include the number of UCE loci captured within the total contigs for each taxon, as well as the UCE loci and contigs identified as duplicates that were removed.
 However, by using the --csv option, these results can be saved to a CSV file.

 ### 4.2 Extracting UCE loci